markbirss/rk3506-ubuntu/README.md

 #erase the 256MB Onboard SPI Nand Flash
 rkdeveloptool ef

-#insert a sdcard into the dev board
+#insert a sdcard into the dev board and change default storage device to sdcard
 rkdeveloptool cs 1

 # Confirm your sdcard is detected